Parkland shooting sheriff's deputy Scot Peterson found not guilty on all counts

 Peterson, the only armed school resource officer on campus when the shooting started, was charged in 2019, more than a year after the gunman killed 17 people in the Valentine's Day attack.
 The gunman is serving a life sentence without parole after a different jury in November couldn't unanimously agree to give him the death penalty.

-Prosecutors argued Peterson could have tried to stop the gunman, but Peterson's attorney said he couldn't tell where the gunshots were coming from.
+Peterson's lawyer rejected comparisons between his client and the response in Uvalde.

+"In this case, he 100% didn't know precisely where the shots were coming from … you can't plausibly analogize his case to the others," Eiglarsh told reporters.

-In the wake of the shooting, Peterson retired from the Broward County Sheriff's Office, and he was retroactively fired in 2019.
+In the wake of Parkland shooting, Peterson retired from the Broward County Sheriff's Office, and he was retroactively fired in 2019.

 for more features.